-The global fuel cell vehicle market was valued at USD 1.11 billion in 2021.
+The global fuel cell vehicle market size was valued at USD 1.11 billion in 2021.
 It is projected to reach USD 38.51 billion by 2030, growing at a CAGR of 48.3% during the forecast period (2022–2030).
 The fuel cell is an electrochemical reactor that converts chemical energy and an oxidant into electricity.
 In recent years, the phrase "fuel cell" has almost exclusively been used to refer to a hydrogen-powered reactor.
 The combustion of hydrogen in early internal combustion engines was accomplished analogously by burning gasoline in modern engines by lighting the hydrogen itself on fire.
 However, this was unsuccessful because of safety and low energy density worries.
 Due to its capacity to transform oxygen and water into electricity, hydrogen is the fuel cell technology of choice in the modern world.

 In addition, fuel cell vehicles have increased performance, lowered refueling time, and expanded range, contributing to increased fuel cell vehicles' profitability in recent years.
 In addition, the adoption of fuel cell technologies for automobiles plays an essential role in the production of water-based emissions, a reduction in the size of pollutants, and an increase in the output of power and torque.
 The rapid expansion of the regional transportation industry has also contributed to the growth of environmental issues such as climate change and deteriorating air quality.
 The increased consumption of fossil fuels has led to an increase in demand for renewable energy sources.